 IPLOOK VoWiFi Solution To Enhance Competitiveness of Operators

 Wi-Fi Calling (VoWiFi) is an IMS-based voice calling technology similar to VoLTE.
-Based on ePDG, HSS/3GPP AAA and IMS, IPLOOK VoWiFi solution enables users to achieve high-definition voice or video calls over Wi-Fi , and seamlessly switch with VoLTE, when accessing the mobile network via Wi-Fi hotpots.
+Based on ePDG, HSS/3GPP AAAand IMS, IPLOOK VoWiFi solution enables users to achieve high-definition voice or video calls over Wi-Fi , and seamlessly switch with VoLTE, when accessing the mobile network via Wi-Fi hotpots.
 Wi-Fi serves as the RAN to access the carrier's EPC and IMS networks.

 The VoWiFi solution effectively supplements VoLTE.
 Operators can retain users and attract a broader user base with VoWiFi, exploring potential revenue streams.